-One of the more important plan maturity measures is the asset leverage ratio - the market value of assets divided by the plan's payroll.
-As a plan matures, its assets increase.
-Once a plan is fully funded, contributions will decrease.
-The greater the plan's assets are relative to payroll, the more vulnerable the plan is to investment volatility.
+One of the more important plan maturity measures is the asset leverage ratio - the market value of assets divided by the plan's payroll, which represents the percentage of payroll that would need to be contributed to make up a given change in the plan's assets.
+As a plan matures, its assets increase and a greater proportion of the assets are paid out in benefit payments to member.
+The greater the plan's assets are relative to payroll, the more vulnerable the plan is to investment volatility in terms of the resulting contribution requirement changes.

-As an example, here are two plans that both experience a 10% investment loss equaling \$500 million.
+As an example, here are two plans that both experience a 10% investment loss equaling \$500 million on their existing assets of five billion dollars.
 Plan A's asset leverage ratio is 10 and Plan B's ratio is 5 - this means that Plan A has to spread, or amortize, that loss over a payroll that is half as large as Plan B's.
+As seen in the chart below, this results in the percentage of payroll that Plan A would have to have contributed to make up the loss being double what would be required for Plan B.

 (\$ in millions)

-Pla n A Plan B
+P Plan A P lan B

 Plan Assets \$ 5,000 \$ 5,000

 Payroll \$ 500 \$ 1,000

 Asset Leverage Ratio 10.0 5.0

-10% investment loss \$ 500.0 \$ 500.0
+10% Loss \$ 500 \$ 500

+10% Loss as % of Payroll 100% 50%

-This Program's asset leverage ratio has been generally increasing over the last decade and is currently just above 9.0.
+This Program's asset leverage ratio has been generally increasing over the last decade and is currently just above 9.4.
 As a result of the increasing of this ratio, investment losses are equivalent to a greater portion of payroll.